PavanRangani/docs/docs/prd/philanthropy/browse.md

 ### Year Filter

-- By default shows current year in From & To
+- By default shows current year in `From` & `To`
-- From: Shows all available year
+- `From` shows all available year for which records exists
-- To: Shows year selected in from and all other available years which is higher than year selected in From
+- `To` shows year selected in `From` and all other available years which is higher than year selected in `From`